Biden Cracks Wise As Aides Usher Press Out of Photo Op Amid Shouting Frenzy About Classified Docs

 Later Thursday, Attorney General Merrick Garland announced the appointment of Special Counsel Robert Hur and revealed one more document was discovered.

-On Friday morning, President Biden welcomed Prime Minister Kishida Fumio of Japan to the White House for a bilateral meeting in the Oval Office, where the press listened as the two leaders made remarks at a photo op ahead of the meeting.
+One of the sources familiar with the interviews that have already taken place said those whom law enforcement officials asked to be interviewed complied “quickly.”

-For about a minute following the remarks, reporters shouted questions about the case and the appointment of the special prosecutors.
-One pool report said “It was extremely chaotic in the room and nearly impossible to make out the shouted questions. ”
+“The people who were boxing [up the vice presidential office] had no idea that there was anything in there that shouldn’t leave the White House,” the source said.
+“There was no decision made to take certain documents that should have been presidential records or classified.”

-Biden ignored the questions and posed for photos with the PM, then gestured and said something to a reporter about the coffee table in the Oval.
+On Friday morning, President Biden welcomed Prime Minister Kishida Fumio of Japan to the White House for a bilateral meeting in the Oval Office, and did not respond to a frenzy of shouted questions, except to joke that the reporters should try not to hurt themselves.

 Have a tip we should know? tips@mediaite.com